antikrem/boids/boids/README.md

 # Compilation
 ## Default
-Compilation with `make` for running tests in moss.
+Compilation with `make` for running tests in moss/goliath/getafix.

+Two flags can be modified within `main.cpp`.
+Commenting `#define USE_OPENMP` will compile the program in its old serial form.

 ## View
-Uncomment line 4 in main.cpp, and have Simple2D library on path.
-Compile with `make`.
+Uncommenting `#define USE_GRAPHICS` will render a simple view with Simple2D, but this needs to have Simple2D library on path

 # Usage
-`boid [COUNTS...]`

-Takes list of counts to run tests with and output time per cycle.
-If `[COUNTS...]` is not provided, will run a default set of tests.
+`boid [-counts count0 [count1...]] [-threads n] [-frames n]
+     [-size x y] [-scatterstart cycle] [-scatterduration cycle] [-save file]`

+Any missing parameters will have reasonable defaults.